MARK D. PASSIN

 Mark focuses his practice on high-profile contract disputes between major recording artists and record companies, including royalty audit and copyright termination matters, disputes between songwriters and music publishing companies, motion picture and television cases, including profit participation and film delivery cases, copyright and trademark infringement cases, disputes between artists and managers under the Talent Agencies Act, advertising industry cases, as well as defamation, right of privacy and right of publicity cases.

-During his career, Mark has represented artist and companies such as Cher, Poison, Axl Rose, the Ray Charles Foundation, Meat Loaf, Tom Scholz, Teena Marie Brockert, Clint Black, Sammy Hagar, Henry Rollins, The Moody Blues, Leiber/Stoller Productions, Windswept Pacific Entertainment, and various Omnicom Group, Inc. companies, among others.
+During his career, Mark has represented artist and companies such as Cher, Poison, Axl Rose, the Ray Charles Foundation, the Estate of Thelonious Monk, Meat Loaf, Tom Scholz, Teena Marie Brockert, Clint Black, Sammy Hagar, Henry Rollins, The Moody Blues, Leiber/Stoller Productions, Windswept Pacific Entertainment, and various Omnicom Group, Inc. companies, among others.